Xcraft-Inc/xcraft.ch/content/xcraft/pacman/commands/pacman.make.md

 just a data location like `http` for example.
 If you change something in the `foobar/` directory, nothing will be detected by pacman.

-> Note that the version should probably change in this case.
-Then the package
+{{% notice note %}} Note that the version should probably change in this case.
-> will be processed because the definition file will have a newer timestamp.
+Then the package will be processed because the definition file will have a newer timestamp. {{% /notice %}}